kirby-deprecated-plugins/kirby-shortcode/readme.md

 ]);
 ```

-- The shortcode will only work the registered `name` matches your shortcode inside your content text.
+- The shortcode will only work when the registered `name` matches your shortcode name inside your content text.
 - The `text` function returns the output text of the shortcode.
 - To use parameters you need to include the `$shortcode` variable.
-- To use `$field` and the page object, you also need to include the `$field` variable.
+- To use the `$field` and the page object, you also need to include the `$field` variable.

 ### getParameter and getContent

-- The `$shortcode->getParameter('my-param')` method allow you to get a parameter from the shortcode.
+- The `$shortcode->getParameter('my-param')` method allow returns a parameter from the shortcode.
 - The `$shortcode->getContent()` method returns the content inside the shortcode, between the start and ending tags.

 ## 2. Add shortcodes to your content